 The Board monitors QBE's performance and, as such, plays a significant role in monitoring that an effective risk management strategy is established and maintained.
 The Board has a Risk & Capital Committee which meets at least quarterly to support the Board in overseeing the effectiveness of QBE's risk and capital management frameworks.
-The proper oversight of these frameworks supports strategic objectives, informs business plans and enables current and future risks to be identified, assessed and monitored in line with risk appetite.
-Under its charter, the Risk & Capital Committee is required to review the Risk Management Framework annually to confirm it continues to be sound.
-This year, a comprehensive external review of the Risk Management Framework was undertaken in accordance with Prudential Standard CPS220 Risk Management.
+The proper oversight of these frameworks supports strategic objectives, informs business plans and enables current and future risks to be identified, assessed and monitored in line with risk appetite and ensures that adequate capital is maintained against the risk associated with business activities.
+Under its charter, the Risk & Capital Committee is also responsible for overseeing the effectiveness of QBE Group's risk and capital management and compliance frameworks and strategies which support the achievement of QBE Group's strategic objectives and business plans.
+The Risk & Capital Committee is required to review QBE's risk management framework annually to satisfy itself that it continues to be sound and that QBE is operating with due regard to the risk appetite set by the Board.
+The Risk Committee has performed that review in 2024.

 The Risk & Capital Committee is comprised of independent directors and is chaired by Rolf Tolle.
-The Risk & Capital Committee has free and unfettered access to the Group Chief Risk Officer and other relevant senior management.
+The Risk & Capital Committee has free and unfettered access to the Group Chief Risk Officer.